manyayadav/compas-calendar/README.md

 ### 2. Create .env file and add the credentials

 ### 3. Setup Accounts
-COMPAS relies on a few external services.
+CALSYNC relies on a few external services.
 Let's start by creating accounts for those and adding the credentials to that environment file.

 Google OAuth:
-COMPAS uses the Google Calendar API to import and sync events from GCal.
+CALSYNC uses the Google Calendar API to import and sync events from GCal.
 Refer to https://developers.google.com/identity/protocols/oauth2/web-server for setting up crendentials- Client's URL and Client's Secret

 ### 4. MongoDB
-COMPAS connects to MongoDB through the NodeJS driver.
+CALSYNC connects to MongoDB through the NodeJS driver.

 Create a free MongoDB Atlas account